Treaty on the Non-Proliferation of Nuclear Weapons: Russia's weapon deployment in Belarus

-Russia will supply Belarus with nuclear-capable Iskander-M missile systems.
-Both conventional and nuclear versions of the missile would be provided to the Belarusians.
+In Belarus, Russia plans to deploy nuclear-capable Iskander-M missile systems.
+Both conventional and nuclear versions of the missile would be provided under the plans.
 Additionally, Putin said that he would facilitate the modifications necessary for Belarusian Su-25 bombers to carry nuclear missiles.

-At the same news conference Lukashenko talked of the "aggressive", "confrontational" and "repulsive" policies of Belarus' neighbours Poland and Lithuania.
+On 14 June 2023, president Lukashenko said that Russia had started moving tactical nuclear weapons into Belarus's territory.
+The Russian president had said the weapons were moved "as a deterrence measure" against threats to Russian statehood, and would not be controlled by Belarus.
+NATO saw no evidence in a change in Russia's nuclear position, and in June 2023 Ukrainian intelligence said that not a single warhead had yet been transferred.

+However, by March 2024, reports seemed to confirm that Russian nuclear weapons are now hosted on Belarusian territory.
+Even so, contemporaneous reports remained reticent to draw the definite conclusion that deployment had already occurred.
+In any case, by the end of 2024, president Lukashenko requested the deployment of nuclear-capable, Russian Oreshnik intermediate range ballistic missile; Putin confirmed the possibility of the missiles' deployment by the end of 2025.

 Non-parties

 Four states—India, Israel, Pakistan, and South Sudan—have never signed the treaty.
 India and Pakistan have publicly disclosed their nuclear weapon programs, and Israel has a long-standing policy of deliberate ambiguity with regards to its nuclear program (see List of states with nuclear weapons).